Russia bets on sweeping reform to revive ailing space industry

 Despite the cash, the industry is so inefficient it cannot deliver on orders, and funds are misused or even stolen.
 "The money is received but there is nothing to show for it," Marinin said.

-A scathing report by the Russian Audit Chamber said the industry spends four times more than the global norm on satellites that are poor in quality and prone to accidents.
+A scathing report by the Russian Audit Chamber said the indiustry spends four times more than the global norm on satellites that are poor in quality and prone to accidents.

 "Satellites are decades in the making with no hope of market returns," the state agency, which supervises the use of government finances, said in a July report.